Online Bachelor of Science in Engineering Degree Programs

 Applicants to the program must submit proof of high school completion (or the equivalent), an official high school transcript (with a minimum cumulative grade point average of 3.0), and SAT or ACT scores, among other documentation.

-The program consists of 120 credit-hours.
+The program consists of 120 credits.
 It makes students skilled in computing science, as well as software and hardware troubleshooting and design.
-Students explore topics such as digital electronics, microprocessor systems engineering, modern digital design, circuit analysis, technical project management, and computer networks.
+Students explore topics such as digital electronics; microprocessor systems engineering; circuit analysis; technical project management; database applications; and computer networks.

 • Expected Time to Completion: 38 months